A tradition of inspired writing since 1876

 The journal appears twice a year, on June 15 (Summer/Fall) and December 15 (Winter/Spring).

 Christine Woodside, a writer and editor based in the lower Connecticut River Valley, has served as editor-in-chief of Appalachia since 2006.
 She writes about backcountry adventure, environmental change and how people cope with it, and American history.
-Learn more at chriswoodside.com.
+Chris welcomes letters and feedback from readers, and can be reached at email@example.com.
+Learn more about Chris at chriswoodside.com.

-Catherine Buni, Jeff Fair, Robert Manning, Michael Wejchert
+Catherine Buni, Jeff Fair, Robert Goeke, Rebecca Oreskes, Michael Wejchert

 Appalachia welcomes narrative, historical, and science essays on the following topics: mountain, wilderness, and backcountry adventure; technical climbing; canoeing and kayaking; nature and climate change; and land ethics.
 We work far ahead and publish twice a year.
 We consider it our mission to encourage and work with new writers, as well as seasoned ones.
 The editor-in-chief solicits most lead feature stories several months ahead.